Budget 2022: Healthcare Industry Seeks Priority Status, Increase In Fund Allocation To 3% Of GDP

-The government should look at according priority status to the healthcare segment while increasing the public expenditure on the sector to at least 3 per cent of the GDP in the upcoming Union Budget.
+The government should look at according priority status to the healthcare segment while increasing the public expenditure on the sector to at least 3% of the GDP in the upcoming Union Budget.

 As per the leading healthcare providers in the country in the private sector, the government should also consider continuation of tax incentives, upgradation of medical facilities in smaller towns and skilling of workforce in the Budget.